mehdihadeli/envoy-samples/Envoy-Pilot/README.md

 Also we need to create a [.env](cmd/server/.env) file in root our app that use [godotenv package](https://github.com/joho/godotenv)

-then we should run our apps container in this [docker-compose.apps.yaml](./docker-compose.apps.yaml) file on `8123`, `8126` ports.
+3. we should `run our apps container` in this docker compose file [docker-compose.apps.yaml](./docker-compose.apps.yaml) on `8123`, `8126` ports.

-Run Envoy Proxy with the following configurations or use `--service-node` && `--service-cluster`. they do same things.
+4. Run Envoy Proxy with the following configurations or use `--service-node` && `--service-cluster`. they do same things.

 [core.Node](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/core/base.proto#core-node)